-Where staff, students or visitors find unblocked extremist content they must report it to a senior member of staff.
+Where staff, students or visitors find unblocked extremist content they must report it to the DSL or another senior member of staff.

 Students have access to unfiltered internet when using their mobile phones.
 We have a Valuables Policy which stipulates that students are not to use a mobile phone at school between 8:40 - 15:40.
 On school trips and other times when students are allowed to use their mobile phones staff are alert to the need for vigilance.